Code-Institute-Submissions/janebmckenna-MilestoneProject3/README.md

 ## UX-structure

-All functions are displayed to the relevant users
+- All functions are displayed to the relevant users dependant on login/admin status.
+- Submit buttons are provided at all points of creation, ie registration, new blog, new comment, new category, editing a blog.
+- Cancel and reset buttons are provided where appropriate to avoid the need to use browser controls.
+- Pop out accordiation is used to read blog content.
+- To see comments users can click on the accompanying comment button on each blog.

+**Logo**

+Is consitantly displayed at the top of every page to allow users a quick return to the homepage.

 **Navigation**